anastasiyayilmaz/X-ray-Data-Processing-Workshop/RXTE_tutorial.md

 WARNING: This is for epoch gains 4-5, please check other options to process spectra obtained during different epoch gains.

-This applies an emprical correction to your spectrum.
+This applies an empirical correction to your spectrum.
 Instead of 1% systematic uncertainty, you can now reduce it to 0.1% and bin your spectrum:

 ```
 grppha infile.fits outfile.fits 'group min 25 && systematics 0-128 0.001 & exit'